 Turning terabytes of logs into answers to real problems—instantly

-Michal Franczak pointed out that Dynatrace’s automatic observability extends far beyond multicloud monitoring, dashboards, and alerts.
+Michal Franczak pointed out that Dynatrace’s multicloud observability extends far beyond monitoring, dashboards, and alerts.
 “Teams need more than just performance metrics,” says Franczak.
 His role at Dynatrace focuses on using logs to enhance workload observability.

 Cloud environments can generate terabytes of logs for many services in all different formats.
 “Often, teams don’t have access to the underlying virtual machine, so log data can be priceless for troubleshooting,” Franczak said.
 “In such cases, it’s critical to filter data and show logs in the right context.”